Table of Contents

 Exegesis: An Excuse to Avoid the Probative Force of Logical and Moral Reflection

-Faith Seeking Understanding or an a priori Doctrine Seeking Justification
+Faith Seeking Understanding or an A Priori Doctrine Seeking Justification?

-Determinism Motivates to Pray
+An Incoherent Claim: Determinism Motivates the Calvinist to Pray

-Determinism as a Bulwark for Suffering
+An Incoherent Claim: Determinism is a Bulwark for Suffering

 What Is the Purpose of Schreiner and Ware’s Book?